folsomcp/specpolFlow/docs-jb/Tutorials/Contributing.md

 ```
 git push
 ```
-For more information about Git, GitHub has some [beginner](https://docs.github.com/en/get-started/git-basics) and [more extensive](https://docs.github.com/en/get-started/using-git) documentation, and the Git project has extensive [documentation](https://git-scm.com/docs).
+For more information about Git, GitHub has some [beginner](https://docs.github.com/en/get-started/git-basics) and [more extensive](https://docs.github.com/en/get-started/using-git) documentation, and the Git project has [extensive](https://git-scm.com/docs) documentation.

-You can make multiple commits, and push the changes to your fork on GitHub, as you develop and test.
+You can make multiple commits, and push the changes to your fork on GitHub, as you develop and test your work.
 Often, if you change more than one thing, it is better to make those changes as separate commits.
-Also, when you change how something functions, or add new functions, please update the documentation!
+Also, when you change how something functions (or add new functions) please update the documentation!

 ### Submit a pull request